 |It is made of three regions namely oropharynx, nasopharynx and laryngopharynx||It is made of four cartilages namely cricoid cartilage, thyroid cartilage, corniculate cartilage and arytenoid cartilage|

 Both oral and the nasal cavities open into the pharynx.
-The pharynx, in turn, opens into the oesophagus and the larynx.
+The pharynx, in turn, opens into the food pipe and the larynx.
 The larynx opens into the trachea.
 Both food and air pass through the pharynx.